 - With the exception of offerings numbered in the 300s, the History Department does not organize its courses hierarchically.
 There are no prerequisites, and there is no prescribed sequence in which students should take courses.
 Any 100 or 200-numbered course that interests you may be a good place to begin.

-- This spring, we are offering one First-Year Seminar:
+- This fall, we are offering one First-Year Seminar:

 - HIST 114 - American Hauntings (Prof. Kate Grandjean)

 - Take advantage of these First Year Seminars, because they're only available to you in your first year.